Gisselle Perez-Leon

 Latin America and the Caribbean

 Prior to graduate school, I worked as Paralegal for the American Civil Liberties Union's (ACLU) Racial Justice Program, and the New York Legal Assistance Group's (NYLAG) Tenants' Rights Unit.
+I also taught for the Servicio Nacional de Aprendizaje (SENA) in Bogotá, Colombia.
 I welcome inquiries from fellow first-generation students pursuing graduate study in History.

 Research Interests